Photograph With Makeup: How to Pick the Right Type of Makeup to Use

 1. Exfoliate & Moisturize

 First things first, you’ll need to exfoliate and moisturize the skin.
-This has more to do with the skincare prep that we’ve talked about in previous tutorials, but it’s very important to prepare the skin before applying any makeup products.
+This has more to do with the prep that we’ve talked about in previous tutorials, but it’s very important to prepare the skin before applying any makeup products.

 2. Face Primer

 The first product we’re going to apply to the skin is a primer.
 A primer is very important because it has a couple of different jobs.
 First, it’s going to allow your skin to feel like a smooth, clean canvas.
-Primer is going to fill in any fine lines and blur any pores that might be visible.
+Primer is going to fill in any fine and any pores that might be visible.
 Finally, it acts like a glue so that your makeup has something to adhere to and will stay on all day.

 A silicone-based primer is typically the best for any photography or video purposes.
 This type of product is going to allow movement in the facial features of the skin without the makeup looking cakey or heavy on top.
 It also creates a barrier so that any oils produced by the skin don’t come through and oxidize or darken the makeup as it wears throughout the day.